BubbleCow/bubblecow-documentation/Editorial/Writers/S/Sam Hall/Abyssal Thrum/Chunk 3/Feedback - Abyssal Thrum  - Chunk 3.md

 - I feel that 'cindered man', is his name and, therefore, should be a proper noun - 'Cindered Man'.
 What do you think?
 ## Scene 16 - Baran
 Baran in sewers.
+- This chapter works well.
+I really enjoyed the description of the sewers, it gave teh reader a vivid sense of place.
+My only slight concern is the focus on story and world-building over